Save Our Seas Foundation - Keystone Grants

 - Funding Goal

-- Fund research, conservation, and education projects focused on marine chondrichthyan species (sharks, rays, skates, sawfishes and chimaeras), including their habitats, worldwide.
-Projects should integrate at least two of: research, conservation, and education.
+- Funding research, conservation and education projects worldwide focused on threatened marine chondrichthyan species (sharks, rays, skates, sawfishes and chimaeras) and their habitats, with a strong emphasis on real-world conservation impact.

 - Funding Amount